AerWyn81/HeadBlocks/docs/getting-started/advanced-usage.md

 This is useful when heads have been broken or lost their texture.

 Example:
-> Restore all heads from locations.yml
+> Restore all heads from hunt files

 `/hb debug resync locations`